lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

 Because the triadic elements are mutually constitutive, deterioration rarely remains isolated.
 Opacity destabilizes compatibility; incompatibility undermines boundaries; boundary erosion renders the Field unintelligible.

-Structural monitoring therefore concerns the viability of governability itself.
+Structural monitoring therefore concerns the continued viability of governability itself.
 Informal adaptations, friction, and interpretive disputes become early indicators of architectural stress rather than anomalies to be suppressed.

 Governance, in this light, becomes anticipatory rather than merely corrective.